eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Note: For more information about GC increments, see [GC increments and interleaving](vglog.md#gc-increments-and-interleaving).

-You an analyze the increments and operations that are associated with a particular type of cycle by locating and interpreting the elements in the following table:
+You can analyze the increments and operations that are associated with a particular type of cycle by locating and interpreting the elements in the following table:

 | GC process             | start and end XML elements   | Details |
 |------------------------|------------------------------|------------------------------|